 We never know what time the classes will be scheduled until we have all of our teachers secured.
 You may "request" to teach during a certain hour, and we will do our best to try and make it work.

-5. What do I do if I already know that I am going to miss a week and I am teaching a class?
+What do I do if I already know that I am going to miss a week and I am teaching a class?

-6. If I commit to teaching, what will be my time commitment?
+If I commit to teaching, what will be my time commitment?

 The co-op is divided into two 8-week sessions: fall and spring.
 The fall co-op usually starts during the second or third week of September.
 The spring session usually starts in late January.
 The confirmed dates are posted on the website calendar as soon as we have received the approval of our venue site.
 We only require that teachers teach in 8-week sessions for one hour per week.
-A teacher teaching in both sessions could continue on with the same information or start something else completely new - it is up to her or him.
+A teacher teaching in both sessions could continue on with the same information or start something else completely new - it is up to them.